2 Different types of DIY magnetic bench vise covers | Easy to make & use

 The first type has both a horizontal and a vertical groove, with which round objects can be clamped very easily.

 Both types have strong magnets on the back for easy placing or removal.
+Learn how to make soft jaws for a vise in this step by step blog for your workshop.
+No more damaged wood from now on!

 Watch the video here & learn how to make bench vise covers